azarcone/azarcone.github.io/content/courses/ims-workshop-23/index.md

 ---
-title: Workshop on Conversational AI (Winter Semester 2023/24)
+title: Workshop on Conversational AI (TH Augsburg, WS 2023/24)
 summary: A workshop on Conversational AI for the students of Interaktive Mediensysteme
 #tags:
 #- Complement Coercion